kubos/kubos/docs/tutorials/app-register.rst

      }

-The ``path`` input parameter specifies the path to either a directory where the application and manifest files reside, or a the path to a ``.tgz`` archive file containing the application and manifest in its root.
+The ``path`` input parameter specifies the path to either a directory where the application and manifest files reside, or the path to a ``.tgz`` archive file containing the application and manifest in its root.

 .. note::